 Under present policy, which is subject to change, the entire cost of your life insurance coverage after you retire from the University is paid by the University.
 Retirees with a date of service on or after July 1, 1988 will pay the full cost of benefits up to the month they turn age 62.

-For more information about the Optional Life Insurance Plan, view the University Group Term Life Insurance Plans book (PDF), or call the HR/Payroll Service Center.
+For more information about the Optional Life Insurance Plan, view the University Group Term Life Insurance Plans book (PDF), or call the SSC HR Contact Center.